discordjs/guide/guide/popular-topics/permissions.md

 ### Syncing with a category

-If the permission overwrites on a channel under a category match with the parent (category) the channel is considered to be synchronized.
+If the permission overwrites on a channel under a category match with the parent (category), the channel is considered to be synchronized.
 This means that any changes in the categories overwrites will now also change the channels overwrites.
 Changing the child channels overwrites will not effect the parent.

-To easily synchronize permissions with the parent channel you can call the `.lockPermissions()` method on the respective child channel.
+To easily synchronize permissions with the parent channel, you can call the `.lockPermissions()` method on the respective child channel.

 ```js
 if (!channel.parent) {